xpeng-robotics/DIAL/README.md

 ## Acknowledgements

-This codebase is built on top of [NVIDIA Isaac GR00T N1.5](https://github.com/NVIDIA/Isaac-GR00T/tree/n1.5-release), an open foundation model for generalized humanoid robot reasoning and skills.
+This codebase is built on top of [NVIDIA Isaac GR00T N1.5](https://github.com/NVIDIA/Isaac-GR00T/tree/n1.5-release), an open foundation model for generalized humanoid robot policies.
 We thank NVIDIA for open-sourcing the GR00T N1.5 model, data pipeline, and training infrastructure, which served as the foundation for our work.
 We also thank the authors of [EgoDex](https://github.com/apple/ml-egodex), [RoboCasa](https://github.com/robocasa/robocasa-gr1-tabletop-tasks), and [LeRobot](https://github.com/huggingface/lerobot) for their open-source contributions.

 ## License